 The program seeks to promote projects that create places where people feel connected, want to stay longer and have a memorable experience.
 This year there were two different rounds to this funding – Creative Streets After Dark and Quick Response Creative Streets.

-‘ISO-MOOD’ is a Quick Response Creative Streets project funded by Maitland City Council and is Maitland’s Motorised Mechanical Mood Monitor.
-As community feeds into the weekly question on www.iso-mood.com the interactive sculpture captures the collective changing mood of the community.
+‘ISO-MOOD’ was created by Stevi Cannon and Peter Sesselmann and was Maitland’s Motorised Mechanical Mood Monitor.
+The community responded to the weekly question on www.iso-mood.com and the interactive sculpture captured the collective changing mood of the community.

-‘Nest’ is a Creative Streets After Dark project funded by Maitland City Council and is a whimsical take on our diverse community.
+‘Nest’ was a whimsical take on our diverse community.
 Our Homes/ nests provide a sense of belonging, shelter and comfort.
 ‘Nest’ celebrated a different interpretation of what diversity looks like.
 Our need to feel safe and our love for incorporating aspects of cultures different to our own to enrich our nest/home.
-Bridget Taylor has used natural and repurposed materials to create these solar lit homes.
+Bridget Taylor used natural and repurposed materials to create these solar lit homes that were attached to a deciduous tree in Central Maitland.

-‘Shadow of the Day’ is a Creative Streets After Dark project funded by Maitland City Council, and is an exploration of shadow puppetry After Dark through creative installations in five shopfronts in Central Maitland.
-The shadow based artworks were changed daily resulting in 70 artworks presented over 14 days between 14 September and 28 September 2020.
+‘Shadow of the Day’ was an exploration of shadow puppetry After Dark through creative installations in five shopfronts in Central Maitland.
+The shadow based artworks, created by Joshua Anderson, were changed daily resulting in 70 artworks presented over 14 days between 14 September and 28 September 2020.

-'Spatial Radiance' is a Creative Streets After Dark project funded by Maitland City Council.
-The installation is inspired by the 20th Century Dutch art movement 'De Stijl' and is comprised entirely out of recessed aluminium LED lights.
+'Spatial Radiance', inspired by the 20th Century Dutch art movement 'De Stijl' was created by Karri McPherson and is comprised entirely out of recessed aluminium LED lights.
 The location of the work is in Church Street, Central Maitland.